nakulmody/coe-332-midterm_project/midterm_project/README.md

 in the yml file.

-3. Access the Flask API
+4. Access the Flask API

-After the container starts, you can access the API in a browser or using curl
+After the container starts, you can access the API in a browser or using curl.
+We do this in the other window that has been untouched.

-We can then use the GET keyword to call API endpoints that end up calling functions to get our
+It does not matter whether this is in the directory or not since we are accessing the API using ports.

-    summary statistics
+We can then use the GET keyword to call API endpoints that end up calling functions to get our summary statistics

 Ex.
 We can type the below line in the terminal to run our API endpoint "/now" and receive summary statistics based on the closest data point to the current time

 curl http://localhost:5000/now

-4. Stopping the Container
+5. Stopping the Container

 To stop the running container, press Ctrl + C in the terminal where it is running.